 Antivenin (crotalidae) polyvalent Side Effects

 Not all side effects for antivenin (crotalidae) polyvalent may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to antivenin (crotalidae) polyvalent: intravenous powder for solution

-Check with your doctor immediately if any of the following side effects occur while taking antivenin (crotalidae) polyvalent:More common
+You should check with your doctor immediately if any of these side effects occur when taking antivenin (crotalidae) polyvalent:More common

 - Unexplained bleeding or bruising